Homoeroticism: Female–female

-Notable examples in writing
+Examples in writing

 The most prominent example of homoeroticism in the Western canon is that of the sonnets by William Shakespeare.
 Though certain critics have made assertions, some in efforts to preserve Shakespeare's literary credibility, to them being non-erotic in nature, no critic has disputed that the majority of Shakespeare's sonnets concern explicitly male–male love poetry.
 The only other Renaissance artist writing in English to do this was the poet Richard Barnfield, who in The Affectionate Shepherd and Cynthia wrote fairly explicitly homoerotic poetry.
 Barnfield's poems, furthermore, are now widely accepted as a major influence upon Shakespeare's.

 The male–male erotic tradition contains poems by major poets such as Abu Nuwas, Walt Whitman, Federico García Lorca, Paul Verlaine, W. H. Auden, Fernando Pessoa and Allen Ginsberg.

 Elisar von Kupffer's Lieblingminne und Freundesliebe in der Weltlitteratur (1900) and Edward Carpenter's Ioläus: An Anthology of Friendship (1902) were the first known notable attempts at homoerotic anthologies since The Greek Anthology.
 Since then, many anthologies have been published.

 In the female–female tradition, there are poets such as Sappho, "Michael Field", and Maureen Duffy.
 Emily Dickinson addressed a number of poems and letters with homoerotic overtones to her sister-in-law Susan Huntington Gilbert.